-A survey undertaken by catering equipment specialists Nisbets questioned 1,323 catering companies, catering workwear suppliers and restaurants to find out what culinary delights the New Year will bring.
+A survey undertaken by catering equipment specialists Nisbets questioned 1,323 catering companies, food and drink suppliers, catering workwear suppliers and restaurants to find out what culinary delights the New Year will bring.

 Straight from professionals working in the industry, the survey was able to highlight a number of food and industry trends that are currently developing and affecting those in the market.
 This gives catering professionals an insight into what to expect for 2017.